xainag/xain-mobile-voice-recognition/README.md

 ### Installing Flutter

 First you need Flutter installed on your machine since it is used as toolkit for building our mobile application.
-Therefore, follow [here](https://flutter.dev/docs/get-started/install/macos) to install Flutter and necessary mobile environments.
-Afterwards you can run this command to check if your environment is properly configured:
+Therefore, follow [here](https://flutter.dev/docs/get-started/install) to install Flutter and necessary mobile environments.
+The application is able to run on both mobile operating systems, Android and iOS.
+After finishing the installation process you can run this command to check if your environment is properly configured:

 ```shell
 flutter doctor